 At a minimum, the application must be signed by the applicant, the sponsor or department head, an authorized official of the institution, and an authorized fiscal official of the institution.
 The online application will allow you to print a cover page which will indicate the signatures you need to obtain.
 Signatures must be original (not stamped or electronic signatures).
 It is the AAO-HNSF’s expectation that each person who signs the application has reviewed the application contents and accepts responsibility for accuracy prior to submission.
 By signing the application, the Principal Investigator and other officials are stating that they have reviewed the final proposal for compliance with the CORE format and requirements.

-What if I cannot obtain all required signatures by the January 15th?
+What if I cannot obtain all required signatures by January 17th?

 We understand that getting the final signature page signed by all of the necessary staff may take some time.
-If you do not have all of the signatures by the January 15th deadline, please upload what you do have to proposalCENTRAL. proposalCENTRAL will not let you submit your application if you omit the required pages.
-You may upload a placeholder page in proposalCENTRAL with “Signature Page Placeholder” noted on it, convert it to a PDF, and upload it to your account in order to submit your application by the January 15th deadline.
-Once you have the fully signed signature page, please scan the PDF document and email to [email protected] to upload the signed document to your application no later than February 15.
+If you do not have all of the signatures by the January 17th deadline, please upload what you do have to ProposalCentral.
+ProposalCentral will not let you submit your application if you omit the required pages.
+You may upload a placeholder page in ProposalCentral with “Signature Page Placeholder” noted on it, convert it to a PDF, and upload it to your account in order to submit your application by the January 17th deadline.
+Once you have the fully signed signature page, please scan the PDF document and email to [email protected] to upload the signed document to your application no later than February 17.
 Please be advised that no grants will be awarded without a fully signed signature page.